-The Revolutionary War Trust's (formerly Campaign 1776) map of the Battle of Cowpens
+The American Battlefield Trust's map of the Battle of Cowpens on January 17, 1781

 Hoping to eliminate the threat posed by General Daniel Morgan’s American troops, 26 year-old Lt.
 Col. Banastre Tarleton led a combined force of cavalry and infantry into the South Carolina backcountry.
 Morgan learned of Tarleton’s pursuit and marched his troops toward the Broad River, arriving at a place called Cowpens on the night of January 16, 1781.
 Bolstered by South Carolina militia under Andrew Pickens, Morgan was determined to stand and fight.